Spring 2026 John Jay College

 Midterm

-• In-class written exam focused on Lessons 1–5 (concepts and code analysis).
+• In-class written exam focused on Lessons 1–5

-Final — Exam + Final Project
+Final Exam & Project

 • Written exam on concepts & code analysis.